Office of Research Oversight

 Combined Program Reviews

-ORO on-site Combined Program Reviews (CPR) provide prospective, broad, integrated reviews of facility research oversight programs in order to identify those program areas that require strengthening.
-An ORO CPR is not intended to provide an in-depth, comprehensive assessment for all potential research noncompliance at a facility; however, any noncompliance identified during a CPR is required to be remediated.
+ORO Combined Program Reviews (CPR) are broad, integrated, proactive reviews of facility research oversight programs that are designed to: assess for program compliance with applicable laws, regulations, and policies pertaining to the review, conduct and oversight of VA research; and identify program areas that require strengthening.
+CPRs are standardized assessments that prioritize identification of noncompliance associated with higher risk vulnerabilities.
 CPRs are conducted on a rotating schedule, and each VHA facility with a research program is anticipated to receive a CPR approximately every 5 years.
-CPRs include a review of the facility's General Research Administration (GRA) (including the facility's Research & Development Committee (R&DC)), Human Research Protections Program (HRPP), Research Information Security Program (RISP), Animal Care and Use Program (ACUP), and Research Safety and Security Program (RSSP), as applicable.
+CPRs include a review of the facility's General Research Administration (GRA) (including the facility's Research & Development Committee (R&DC)), Human Research Protections Program (HRPP), Research Information Security Practices (RISP), Animal Care and Use Program (ACUP), and Research Safety and Security Program (RSSP), as applicable.

 An overview of the scope of, and process for conducting, CPRs is as follows: